 They’ll also experience the cognitive dissonance that occurs when a well-meaning substitute teacher arrives in a classroom for an extended period, bringing enthusiasm and creativity and verve, but a different style that is hard to adapt to and disrupts the classroom’s rhythm.
 Humphrey feels this dissonance acutely – and your students will, too.

 It’s a healthy tension though.
 Humphrey has lots of friends in Room 26 – from Forgetful-Phoebe to Too-Helpful-Holly.
 Together they will try to deduce, What’s keeping the beloved Mrs. Brisbane from coming back?!

 That’s the beauty of Birney’s Humphrey series.
 Students will recognize the classroom environment.
-There’s something from their own classroom – and their own lives – in every Humphrey novel.
-Humphrey may be unsettled – but the substitute teacher, the notorious Mr. E, is funny and engaging – and Humphrey uses his resources, both mental and social, to navigate the tension and solve the mystery.
+There’s something from their own classroom and their own lives in every Humphrey novel.
+All students have faced an unsettling substitute teacher who is also funny and engaging.
+Humphrey perseveres, using his resources, both mental and social, to navigate the tension and solve the mystery.

-Along the way they’ll also learn things like what ‘pizzazz’ is.
+Along the way students will learn things like what ‘pizzazz’ is.
 They’ll fear – with Humphrey – the gym teacher’s shrill whistle.
 And of course they’ll badly want their own classroom pet.